go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/docker_manifest.md

   #
   # Relevant notes:
   # 1. podman is a GoReleaser Pro feature and is only available on Linux;
-  # 2. if you set podman here, the respective docker configs need to use podman
+  # 2. if you set podman here, the respective docker configuration need to use
-  #    too.
+  #     podman too.
   #
-  # Defaults to docker.
+  # Default: 'docker'
   use: docker
 ```